 5. Atemporal Eternity

 A very different approach to explaining God’s knowledge of the contingent future involves suggesting that God exists outside of time altogether.
 This would mean that God does not foreknow the future, strictly speaking, since foreknowledge is knowledge of an event that is possessed at a moment in time that occurs earlier than the moment in time at which the foreknown event occurs.
 Instead, the idea is that God knows all events from the perspective of timeless eternity.
 (For further elaboration and defense of this view, see Stump and Kretzmann 1987, Helm 1988, and Leftow 1991.)
 Many theists have adopted this view throughout the centuries, including the highly influential medieval theologian St. Thomas Aquinas (1225–1274).
-One of the earliest Christian theologians to defend this approach to answering the Knowledge Question was Boethius (480–524 C.E.), who wrote in The Consolation of Philosophy that “[Since] God has a condition of ever-present eternity, His knowledge, which passes over every change of time, embracing infinite lengths of past and future, views in its own direct comprehension everything as though it were taking place in the present” (Boethius Consolation, 117).
+One of the earliest Christian theologians to defend this approach was Boethius (480–524 C.E.), who wrote in The Consolation of Philosophy that “[Since] God has a condition of ever-present eternity, His knowledge, which passes over every change of time, embracing infinite lengths of past and future, views in its own direct comprehension everything as though it were taking place in the present” (Boethius Consolation, 117).

-Some philosophers have objected to this way of explaining God’s knowledge because they think that it represents an unbiblical picture of God derived largely from Greek philosophical influences (see Wolterstorff 1982, for example).
+Some philosophers have objected to this way of explaining God’s knowledge because they think that it represents non-biblical picture of God derived largely from Greek philosophical influences (see Wolterstorff 1982, for example).
 But it does suggest an interesting approach to the problem of prophecy.
 In terms of our example, the defender of God’s atemporal eternity would say that God knows from the perspective of eternity that Peter will deny Jesus at a certain time, and on this basis, Jesus prophecies in time that the event in question will occur.

 One worry about this approach is that once Jesus prophecies at a particular time that Peter will deny him, God’s atemporally eternal knowledge seems to be “introduced” into the past (as David Widerker says in Widerker 1991), and the advantages of the atemporal eternity view seem to disappear.
 For we are still left with trying to explain how Peter’s denial could be contingent, given that the prophecy has already occurred.
 It seems that either Peter’s denial is not free or the past can be changed somehow.

 Eleonore Stump and Norman Kretzmann, probably the most prominent advocates of the atemporal eternity view, have defended the atemporal eternity approach to prophecy against Widerker’s objection (see Stump and Kretzmann 1991).
 They point out that most prophecies are conditional or vague, so that they leave “room” for different ways in which they might be fulfilled (400–401).
 If a prophecy were to be very specific, then it might actually render the action in question inevitable, they admit, but they also insist that rendering an action inevitable is not the same as making it unfree.
 This is because they distinguish freedom of action from freedom of will, and argue that “it is possible for an action to be inevitable and yet a free action” (403), as (for instance) when “the agent himself has a powerful desire to do the action, his will is not causally determined by anything external to him or by pathological factors within him, and the inaccessible alternatives to his inevitable action are alternatives the agent has no desire to do or even some desire not to do” (403).
-Trying to resolve the dispute between Widerker and Stump and Kretzmann would go beyond the scope of this article, though, so instead we will turn to the final alternative solution to the problem of prophecy.
+Trying to resolve the dispute between Widerker and Stump and Kretzmann would go beyond the scope of this article, though, so instead we will turn to the final remaining solution that has been proposed for the problem of prophecy.

 6. Middle Knowledge